rahul-keen/rahul-keen/README.md

 Looking for a section level situation to start my Job in an elevated level proficient condition.

 # Passion in life-
-Hello Guys, Today I would like to tell you something about passion.
+ Today I would like to tell you something about passion.
 My name is Rahul Sharma and my childhood dream is to become a software engineer.
 I worked very hard to fulfill my dream.
 My Strength are I am self motivated hard working & a disciplined person.My short term goal is to get a job in a reputed company & my long term goal is to achieve a good position where i can build my carrer
-& elp the organization too.
+& help the organization too.
 That's all about me.

 # Technical skill-